adamlabrash/legislator-ledger/README.md

     },
     "download_url": {
         "type": "string",
-        "description": "Reference to the original data source" },
+        "description": "Reference to the original data source.
+Note that the year present in the url is off by one year."
+    },
     "csv_title": {
         "type": "string",